rickstaa/CCDAT/README.rst

    :scale: 100 %
    :alt: A overview of the CGDAT GUI window.

-   fig 1: A overview of the CGDAT GUI.
+   Fig 1: A overview of the CGDAT GUI.

 Functions
 -----------------------